mlange-42/arche/docs/content/user-guide/events/index.md

  - Component addition, removal and exchange
  - Changes of entity relation targets

-Listeners are particularly useful for automating the management of supplementary data structures that store entities.
+The event system is particularly useful for automating the management of supplementary data structures that store entities.
-They can be used to automatically insert entities into these structures on creation or component addition, and to remove them on entity or component removal.
+It can be used to automatically insert entities into these structures on creation or component addition, and to remove them on entity or component removal.

 The types of interest here are {{< api ecs Listener >}} and {{< api ecs EntityEvent >}}.